GUARANTEED DEPARTURES

 - The expedition to Mount Shishapangma was opened to foreign climbers in 1978.

-- Proffers the superb Himalayan views of Mount Everest, Mount Cho Oyu, Gurla Mandata, Lhakpa Ri and many other peaks along with the beautiful valleys, Potala Palace and Tibetan monasteries.
+- Offers the superb Himalayan views of Mount Everest, Mount Cho Oyu, Gurla Mandata, Lhakpa Ri and many other peaks, along with the beautiful valleys, Potala Palace and Tibetan monasteries.

-Sishapangma is the lowest of the world's fourteen highest mountains making it easier to climb than it's another family of 8,000 meters.
-The best part of climbing this mountain is the short approach to Base Camp and gentle nature of the ascent; making for one of the most rewarding climbs within a reasonable timeframe
+Sishapangma is the lowest of the world's fourteen highest mountains, making it easier to climb than its other family of 8,000 meters.
+The best part of climbing this mountain is the short approach to Base Camp and the gentle nature of the ascent, making for one of the most rewarding climbs within a reasonable timeframe

 Photo Gallery